collocations.org

 We are looking for somebody with a clear sense of direction.

-4. instructions
+4. (often directions) instructions

-clear, good, precise
+clear, good, precise, specific

-Isabel''s directions are always very precise.
+Isabel's directions are always very precise.

 stage

-Shakespeare''s famous stage direction, ‘Exit, pursued by a bear.’
+Shakespeare's famous stage direction, ‘Exit, pursued by a bear.’

-VERB + DIRECTION
+VERB + direction

-ask for
+ask, ask for

-Let''s stop and ask for directions.
+Let's stop and ask for directions.

-Can you give me directions for getting to John''s?
+Can you give me directions for getting to John's?

 get